VycSane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. The 3-new_owner script changes the owner of the hello file to betty.
 5. The 4-empty script creates a file called hello.
 6. The 5-execute script adds execute permission for the owner of hello file.
+7. The 6-multiple_permissions script adds execute permission to the owner and group, and a read permission to the others.